Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

 ------------------

 Different thermocouple types use different types of metals for their wires.
-Optimally the connector uses the same type of metal.
+Optimally, the connector on the Bricklet uses the same types of metals.

 By default the Bricklet comes with a K-type mini thermocouple connector (Alumel for the negative and Chromel for the positive contact).
-You can connect any type of thermocouple to the Bricklet with a slight increase in error.
+You can connect any type of thermocouple to the Bricklet too, but with a slight increase in error.
 If you want to use a non-K-type thermocouple and you need the best possible performance we can fit the Bricklet with different connectors for you: